 The Communist International proposed to the Amsterdamers, to the Vienna and London Internationals, that they conjointly organize the action against the war danger.
-The prospects of this joint action are very doubtful.
-The social democratic International, so far as its leaders are concerned, is bound to the bourgeoisie of its respective countries.
+The prospects The social democratic of this joint action are very doubtful International, '80 far as its leaders are bound to the bourgeoisie of its respective countries.
 The duty of the communists is proportionately heavier.
 We are the minority of the working class.
 Alone, we shall perhaps not be able to prevent war.
 But we must do everything in our power, so that when the masses are dragged into the war, they will have a rallying centre in the Communist Party, and will gather around us for the struggle which will transform the war of capitalism into the victory of proletarian revolution.